 Chloramines—the chlorine byproducts that can cause burning eyes and breathing difficulty—are reduced in a salt water hot tub.
 Because the chlorinator is continuously creating a small amount of chlorine, the sanitizer level remains more stable to keep chloramines at bay.

-Also, salt water is softer water, so it’s easier on the skin, hair, and eyes.
-And if you choose bromine, all of these benefits are increased.
+Also, salt water is softer water than traditionally chlorinated water, so it’s easier on the skin, hair, and eyes.
+And if you use bromine, all of these benefits are increased.

 Salt water spas have a steady concentration of sanitizer being added all the time, so the overall hot tub water chemistry may need less adjusting.
-Maintaining balanced water can take a bit less of your time after you convert to salt water.
+And you won’t have to constantly buy, handle and add chlorine or bromine.
+But regular water care, like testing and balancing pH, is still required.

-You’ll still need to test your water on a regular basis, though, to ensure it’s balanced.
-In addition to regular test strips you’ll use for pH, alkalinity, etc., you’ll also need salt water test strips to test for salinity.
+You’ll still need to test your water on a regular basis to ensure it’s balanced.
+In addition to using standard test strips you’ll use for pH, alkalinity, etc., you’ll also need to test for salinity every month manually.
+This is to ensure your salt water generator is reading your levels correctly.
+You can buy salt water-specific test strips or use a digital salinity reader.

-True, you don’t need to pour gallons of stinky chemicals into a salt water hot tub, but they do still contain chlorine or bromine.
-Non-chlorine shock, plus balancing chemicals, such as pH increaser or pH decreaser will always be necessary to keep your water chemistry balanced.
+While you don’t need to buy or add chlorine or bromine to a salt water hot tub, the end result is still water that contains chlorine or bromine.
+You’ll also still need chemicals like non-chlorine shock and balancing chemicals, such as pH increaser or pH decreaser, to keep your water chemistry balanced.

-Before you can convert to a salt water hot tub, you need to decide what kind of salt water chlorinator you want to use—in-line or drop-in.
+Before you can convert to a salt water hot tub, you need to decide what kind of salt water chlorinator you want to use: an in-line system or a drop-in.
 Both use electrolysis to create sanitizer from salt, but have a couple of important differences.

 Drop-In Chlorinators